-The first random event for the second quarter of FY 2003 was on January 25^{th} and occurred in the basalt on the east side of the Hanford Site in the Cold Creek syncline.
-It was a small earthquake (1.0 M_c) that was located east of the May Junction fault (Fig. 4.1) in one of the larger basins that developed along the Cold Creek syncline.
+The first random event for the second quarter of FY 2003 was on January 26^{th} and occurred in the basalt on the east side of Hanford in the Cold Creek syncline.
+It was a small earthquake $(1.0 \, M_c)$ that was located east of the May Junction fault (This feature is shown on Figure 4.1) in one of the larger basins that developed along the Cold Creek syncline.

-A small earthquake $(1.7~M_c)$ occurred on February 4th in Esquatzel coulee near the town of Eltopia.
+A small earthquake $(1.7\ M_c)$ occurred on February 4th in Esquatzel coulee near the town of Eltopia.
 This event was on the Palouse Slope and was located in the crystalline basement.
 It is classified as random because of its depth and the absence of any known geologic structures in the area.

-On February 12^{th} a small event (0.8 Mc) occurred in the crystalline basement beneath Umtanum Ridge.
+On February 12th a small event (0.8 Mc) occurred in the crystalline basement beneath Umtanum Ridge.
 This event is classified as random because it was in the crystalline basement.
 However, during the first quarter of FY 2003, three events occurred at the same location.
 Two were also in the crystalline basement and the third was in the prebasalt sediments.
 Two events also occurred at this location during FY2002.
 One event was in the crystalline basement and one was in the pre-basalt sediments.
-Another small event (0.3 M_c) occurred on February 14^{th} about 4 km west of the February 12^{th} event.
+Another small event (0.3 M_c) occurred on February 14th about 4 km west of the February 12th event.
 It was located in the pre-basalt sediments and therefore is classified as a random event.